 Finally, you will return to Karakol with many unforgettable memories of your tour to Jety-Oghuz.

 Services included: Trekking guide, transport, meals

 Sometimes happiness is simply a matter of timing.
 We arrived at Issyk-Kul two days ago and brought the rain, the cold and the wind.
 We couldn't see the mountains and the prospect of sitting in a room all day loomed - but we took a pant and thought if we moved to the other side of the lake perhaps things would change.
 Actually, they didn't - it was more miserable over here, but the next day dawned bright and fair and we took the tour to the Jety-Oghuz.
-What a fantastic day - surrounding up hillsides, taking in the fresh air in huge breathless gulps, excercising muscles they skip in most medical anatomy classes, sitting on rocks and contemplating the mountains, watching the sheep and goats in the fields, watching for pot holes, eating the big picnic lunch, and taking too many photos, not one of which will capture the splendour of the place.
+What a fantastic day - surrounding up hillsides, taking in the fresh air in huge breathless gulps, exercising muscles they skip in most medical anatomy classes, sitting on rocks and contemplating the mountains, watching the sheep and goats in the fields, watching for pot holes, eating the big picnic lunch, and taking too many photos, not one of which will capture the splendor of the place.
 God it's good to be alive!
 Thanks to the whole family!
-Tomorrow they are forcasting rain.
+Tomorrow they are forecasting rain.
 Cheers and Coo-ee!

 Paul and Merie.
 Australia